 AIR and APR both refer to the interest charged to your account annually; you may see either term on your statement, depending on what credit card you use.
 Dividing your APR by 12 will give you your monthly interest rate – if your APR is 18 per cent, your monthly interest charges are 1.5 per cent.

 Be aware that there may be a different APR depending on the type of transaction; cash advances sometimes have different charges from standard purchases.

 Minimum Payment Due

 Your minimum payment is the amount that you must pay each month to stay current with your credit card bill.
-It is calculated by a formula laid out in your original credit card contract, and is a percentage (often 2 to 5 per cent) of your total balance.
+The formula is in your original credit card contract and is a percentage (often 2 to 5 per cent) of your total balance.

 It is important to note that the minimum payments typically do very little to reduce your actual principal balance.
-Much of it goes toward paying your interest charges, meaning your balance is largely unaffected.
+Much of it goes toward paying your interest charges, which does not affect your balance.
 If you want to pay off your bill within the next decade(s), make sure you pay more than the minimum!

 Payment Period Remaining